Rock Island District

 Actions that do not require permission under Section 408 include routine operation and maintenance activities as allowed by the operation and maintenance manual of non-federal sponsors.
 Also, actions outside of the lands and real property interests identified and acquired for the Corps civil works projects, or available to the Corps under navigational servitude.

 On September 10, 2018, the Rock Island District issued MVR categorical permissions for similar and reoccurring Section 408 requests within the District’s boundaries.
 A full list of these permissions is located on the District’s Section 408 website.
 The development of these permissions has improved the overall delivery of Section 408 decisions by completing the necessary technical, environmental, and public interest reviews for these similar types of actions.
-The District continues to evaluate the categorical permissions’ effectiveness and improve them as needed.
+In FY2019, 30 out of the 40 requests received were processed under a Categorical Permission.

-Since 2012, the Rock Island District has performed over 350 Section 408 reviews.
+Since 2012, the Rock Island District has performed around 400+ Section 408 reviews, and in FY 2019 granted over 40 permissions.
+In addition to on-going reviews and coordination activities, the District has received over 10 new requests for FY 20.
 Through the Section 408 program and with ongoing cooperation of our local and state partners the District continues to help ensure that the federally constructed civil works projects will continue to operate as designed.

 SI - Special Interest